 - In the Orders[].Results[].FileType field, enter a valid file type.

-- Populate any of the other fields of the request with relevant data.
-Learn more about the available fields in the Results data model.
+- Populate any of the other fields of the Results request with relevant data.
+Refer to the Results schema for all the available fields.Example: Embed a file in the Results data modeljson

 - Encode the file as a base64 encoded string.